Ginger, Honey & Orange Mini Bundt Cakes

 One more way to increase the ginger…

-I have adorned these Ginger, Orange and Honey mini bundts with homemade candied orange peel.
+I have adorned these Orange Ginger Cakes in Mini Bundt pans with homemade candied orange peel.
 This an easy item to keep on hand and simply delightful as a decoration or a little snack!
 You can find the recipe and steps to make the candied orange peel HERE.

 Candied Orange Peel